benbahrenburg/benCoding.AlarmManager/README.md

 * This is an Android module designed to work with Titanium SDK 3.0.2 or greater.
 * Before getting start please note you need to compile this module yourself

-<h2>What is in the repo?</h2>
-* Module

-The Module folder contains the benCoding.AlarmManager project.
-* ExampleProject

-The ExampleProject folder contains a full example project.
-Since this module uses services and activities it is important that you review this example before using in your app.

 <h2>Building from source</h2>

 If you are building from source you will need to do the following: